CJBirki/CJBirki/index.md

 - Football (As a Blackburn Rovers fan my happy place is most certainly **NOT** Turf Moor)
 - Languages - French, German, Italian and am currently learning some Makaton and BSL to help my daughter with her communication skills.
 - Baking
-- Girlguiding - I've been a Brownnie Leader for 7 years and am currently organising and leading meetings for our unit via Zoom.
+- Girlguiding - I've been a Brownie Leader for 7 years and am currently organising and leading meetings for our unit via Zoom.